Tuition, Fees, and Expenses

 8. Ownership of property in Iowa, or the payment of Iowa taxes.

-1. Students may pay their U-Bill online through the Workday Financials Hub.
+Payments may be made online via the Workday Student Financials Hub.

-2. Students may also mail in their payment by sending a check or money order (along with the remittance portion of the billing statement printed from Workday) to:
+Send a check or money order along with the printed remittance portion of the billing statement to:

 1220 Beardshear Hall